txt/se21/docs/hw2.md

 <br>
 <hr>

-# Homework 2: Practice on a real packet (Due Thursday, Sept.2nd)
+# Homework 2: Practice on a real packet

 Following the previous assignment, in this one we will: